Early modern warfare

 The Battle of the Dunes by Charles-Philippe Larivière, 1837.
 The Battle of the Dunes was fought on 14 June 1658 at the same time as the Siege of Dunkirk.

 Early modern warfare is the era of warfare during early modern period following medieval warfare.
 It is associated with the start of the widespread use of gunpowder and the development of suitable weapons to use the explosive, including artillery and firearms; for this reason the era is also referred to as the age of gunpowder warfare (a concept introduced by Michael Roberts in the 1950s).

 Fortification techniques evolved rapidly due to the development of artillery.
 Firearms revolutionized warfare, diminishing the role of aristocracies and heavy cavalry.
-Early firearms, like arquebuses and muskets, gradually replaced bows and crossbows, leading to the introduction and decline of plate armor as firearms became more effective.
+Early firearms, like arquebuses and muskets, gradually replaced bows and crossbows, leading to the introduction and decline of plate armour as firearms became more effective.
 Flintlock muskets became dominant by the 1690s, and the invention of the bayonet combined pikes and muskets, transforming infantry into the most crucial military force.
 Warfare also saw a shift towards larger armies and more devastating conflicts.
 The rise of centralized states and bureaucracies supported the new, massive armies, while the use of mercenaries declined.
 Military formations adapted to these changes.
 Infantry relied on columns, lines, and squares for battle, while cavalry transitioned to lighter roles focused on scouting and flanking.
 Despite the decline in heavy cavalry's dominance, cavalry charges remained effective under specific conditions, particularly against undisciplined infantry.
 The Age of Sail (usually dated as 1571–1862) was a period roughly corresponding to the early modern period and gunpowder dominated the era's naval tactics, including the use of gunpowder in naval artillery.

 Wars became longer and more destructive, often causing widespread civilian suffering: